RebelIT/gome/alexaIntegration/README.md

 This method uses an AWS SQS messaging queue, Alexa sends an intent response to lambda function, lambda parses the intent.json then writes a message to a messaging queue. a local consumer watches the queue and parses the messages to see if there is anything to do.
-I did it this way so i do not have to poke ingress ports into my firewall and setting up an external endpoint for AWS to talk to has some big restrictions for seurity and compliance that I did not want to set up.
+I did it this way so i do not have to poke ingress ports into my firewall and setting up an external endpoint for AWS to talk to has some big restrictions for security and compliance that I did not want to set up.

+AWS pricing for sqs is 1mil messages a month free then you pay. if my match is right checking every 2 seconds will cost ~$1.60 USD per month (not incliding lambda usage, that pricing is different).

 The examples in this repo are specific to gome integration.